 preferred as simpler.

-For example, we wish to link from the French BIPM Brochure to the English BIPM Brochure, and specifically to an example in the English document.
+For instance, we wish to link from the French BIPM Brochure to the English BIPM Brochure, and specifically to an example in the English document.
 We start by assigning the target document example an anchor identifier:

 [[english_example]] [NOTE] ==== For example: The maximum electric potential difference is stem:[ii(U)_("max") = 1000 " "rm(V)] but not stem:[ii(U) = 1000 " "rm(ii(V)_(max))].
 The mass fraction of copper in the sample of silicon is stem:[w("Cu") = 1.3 xx 10^(-6)] but not stem:[1.3 xx 10^(-6) " "rm(w)//rm(w)]. ====